 - Get Enough Sleep.
 Speaking of “heroes”—you probably know someone who claims they do just fine on four or five hours of sleep.
 Maybe you yourself like to think your near “all-nighter” averted a disaster.
 Maybe, but that’s a dangerous belief.
 Brains need rest, period.
 Without it, they are not as creative, responsive, or effective.
 So instead, come to the office bragging about how much sleep you got.
 Because that’s when you’ve made yourself more valuable to the organization and every colleague who depends upon it.

 - Don’t Reinvent Wheels.
 Look for ways to standardize and formalize procedures to save time and money.
 Supply chain management is a perfect example.
 Instead of stepping out of your element to research, shop, reorder and restock printed materials, get your print supply chain flowing with efficiency.
 The same applies to choosing, sourcing, and acquiring promotional products.
 Print supply chain management allows to develop a plan, make smart choices in advance, and simplify (and save on) the entire process.

 Increase Efficiency in The Workplace with a Phone Call and Supply Chain Management

 I’d love to hear your thoughts about these ideas, and any other suggestions you have on being more efficient.
 We’ve built our business on helping people run theirs more efficiently.

 We’re especially good at number six and supply chain management.
-Feel free to reach out to me HERE or get in touch with one of our award winning sales reps for a print and promotional product supply chain management review.
+Reach out to me or get in touch with one of our award-winning sales reps for a print and promotional product supply chain management review.